-Autobiographical Writing is an excellent way to work on your descriptive skills.
+Writing about your childhood is an excellent way to work on your descriptive skills.
 When you describe items or memories from your past, you are able to provide details that are often lacking in more purely imaginative exercises.
-With autobiographical writing you learn how to describe what was rather than what isn’t.
+With autobiographical writing, you learn how to describe what was rather than what isn’t.

 Another great benefit of these writing exercises is that they can bring back long-forgotten thoughts about who you were and what you felt in the past.
 These questions can take you on a personal journey through your life.
 This first set of questions deals with childhood and childhood memories.
 Most people spend very little time thinking about their childhood.
 Many of these questions can bring back memories that you haven’t considered for years.

 When you approach a question, try to make your answer last at least a few paragraphs.
 Take the time to think about the question and try to make the most of your answer.

 - Give a general description of your childhood; what was life like for you?